 - EEG Monitoring: An EEG records brain waves through electrodes placed on the scalp to detect abnormalities in the brain’s electrical activity.
 Video monitoring is often used in conjunction with EEG to determine the type of seizures you are experiencing.

 - Brain Scans: One of the most important ways to diagnose epilepsy is through the use of brain scans, such as CT (computed tomography), PET (positron emission tomography) and MRI (magnetic resonance imaging).
 CT and MRI scans reveal the structure of the brain, which can be useful for identifying brain tumors, cysts and other structural abnormalities.
-Additional scans can be used to monitor the brain’s activity and detect abnormalities in how it works.
+Additional scans can be used to monitor the brain’s activity and detect abnormalities.

 - Blood Tests: Doctors often take blood samples to test for metabolic or genetic disorders that may be associated with the seizures and for underlying problems such as infections, lead poisoning, anemia and diabetes, that may be causing or triggering the seizures.